-Germinal matrix haemorrhage - grade III
+Germinal matrix hemorrhage - grade III

 Weak cry and impaired sucking